 The Five & Ten restaurant is home to Hugh Acheson (if you’ve watched the Food Network, you’ve probably seen him on a judge’s panel or two).
 This restaurant’s menu changes daily, always inspired by southern food.
 The Cuban-flavored Cali-n-Tito’s is an undergraduate favorite.
 There’s a slew of other choices, so you don’t risk getting bored while you’re at school!

-What other colleges have great culinary opportunities available?
+What are some other colleges with good food?
 Tell us in the comments below!

 Interested in any of these schools?
 Use College Raptor’s free match tool to discover if they’re a good fit for you!